Rubick07/rubick07/README.md

 Hi, I'm Evan 👋
 ---
 **📌About** <br>
 Hello!
-My name is Evan Jonathan, I'm a passionate game programmer specialized in Unity Engine.
-Currently an active student at Binus University, majoring in B26 Game Application and Technology.
+My name is Evan Jonathan, I'm a game developer specialized in Unity Engine.
+I enjoy developing games, designing gameplay systems, and turning ideas into playable experiences.
+Most of my projects are built using Unity and C#, with interests in game mechanics, AI, and explore new technologies related to game development.

 <br>